xoxzo/blog.xoxzo.com/content/Business/jetro-mena-istanbul-dec-2019-part-2-en.md

 ![Networking dinner with 212](/images/jetro-mena-ist-dec2019/ist-networking-dinner-212.jpg)

-During the dinner, we managed to talk to companies funded by Numan's 212 fund, and one of them was [MallIQ](https://www.malliq.com/).
-MallIQ is a "location intelligence platform" that basically allows you to target consumers in a more precise way, even if they are indoors which traditionally are difficult to do due to restrictions like unavailabality of GPS.
+During the dinner, we managed to talk to companies funded by Numan's 212 funds, and one of them was [MallIQ](https://www.malliq.com/).
+MallIQ is a "location intelligence platform" that basically allows you to target consumers in a more precise way, even if they are indoors which traditionally are difficult to do due to restrictions like unavailability of GPS.

 The other company we talked to was [Ommasign](https://ommasign.com/), a company with the vision of changing all signboards in the world.
 They allow you to